 Examples: PAX S300 and iCT 250 Devices

-With semi integration, after the developer’s system hands over the transaction to Cardknox we hand over the transaction to the POS device for processing.
-The device submits the transaction directly with the bank and at no point does Cardknox have access to most of the information that passes between the device and the bank.
+With semi integration, after the developer’s system hands over the transaction to Cardknox, we hand over the transaction to the POS device for processing.
+The device submits the transaction directly with the bank and at no point does Cardknox have access to the credit card or any other information that passes between the device and the bank.
 After the device finishes processing the transaction with the bank, the device notifies Cardknox of the transaction result and we forward that information to the developer’s system.
 Note: This does not apply to a Pax S300 that is set up to process the transaction through Cardknox.

 - You cannot submit voids or refunds directly to the gateway for processing.

 - A void transaction must be submitted to the device that submitted the original sale because the Cardknox gateway does not have the payment card information needed to submit it directly to the bank.